Leslie Charteris: The Saint on film

 The Saint in Palm Springs (1941) all with George Sanders as The Saint.
 Another Briton, Hugh Sinclair, took over the role in The Saint's Vacation (filmed by RKO's British studio in 1941) and The Saint Meets the Tiger (again produced by RKO in 1941 but shelved until Republic Pictures released it in 1943).

 A ninth film, The Saint's Return (known as The Saint's Girl Friday in the US) from 1953, with Louis Hayward returning as The Saint, is sometimes regarded as part of the RKO series.
-However, it was produced by British Hammer Film Productions, based on a special agreement between Hammer Films and Leslie Charteris, which gave Charteris a percentage in the film.
+However, it was produced by British Hammer Film Productions, based on an agreement between Hammer Films and Charteris, which gave Charteris a percentage in the film.
 RKO acted only as the film's US distributor, six months after the UK release.

-Both George Sanders and Leslie Charteris had complaints about the Saint pictures; Sanders because he disliked playing the same role again and again, and Charteris because of the liberties taken by the screenwriters.
+Both George Sanders and Charteris had complaints about the Saint pictures; Sanders because he disliked playing the same role again and again, and Charteris because of the liberties taken by the screenwriters.
 RKO dropped the Saint series and replaced it with The Falcon, another debonair amateur sleuth played by Sanders.
 Charteris saw this as a ploy to deprive him of his royalties and sued RKO.
 Sanders bailed out of the Falcon series after three films, and was replaced by his brother, Tom Conway.

 A film loosely based on the character simply titled The Saint was released in 1997 with Val Kilmer in the title role.

 The Saint on TV

-In 1962–1969 the British-produced television series The Saint went into production with Roger Moore in the Simon Templar role.
+From 1962 to 1969 the British television series The Saint went into production with Roger Moore in the Simon Templar role.

 Many episodes of the TV series were based upon Charteris' short stories.
 Later, as original scripts were commissioned, Charteris permitted some of these scripts to be novelized and published as further adventures of the Saint in printed form (these later books, with titles such as The Saint on TV and The Saint and the Fiction Makers, carried Charteris' name as author, but were in fact written by others).
 Charteris lived to see a second British TV series, Return of the Saint starring Ian Ogilvy as Simon Templar, enjoy a well-received, if brief, run in the late 1970s (with Charteris himself making a cameo appearance in one episode) and, in the 1980s, a series of TV movies produced by an international co-production and starring Simon Dutton kept interest in The Saint alive.
 Also, an ill-fated attempt at a 1980s TV series was made in the United States, which resulted in only a pilot episode being produced and broadcast.
 He also produced the original theme tune for the series, as can be seen in the end credits.